KeyboardKit/KeyboardKitPro/README.md

 🇲🇰 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 <br />
 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇸 🇧🇪 <br />

-[Read more in the main repo][KeyboardKit]

-## Features

-KeyboardKit Pro comes packed with features.
-Checkout the [main repo][KeyboardKit] for core features and the list below for Pro features.

-### 💡 Autocomplete
+Besides the core features, KeyboardKit Pro extends KeyboardKit with a bunch of pro features:

-KeyboardKit Pro adds an autocomplete engine that supports all locales above.
-It also has an external autocomplete engine that fetches suggestions from a remote web service or api.
+* 💡 Autocomplete - KeyboardKit Pro adds an autocomplete engine that supports all locales above, as well as an engine that fetches suggestions from a remote api.

-### 🔤 Input Sets

-KeyboardKit Pro adds locale-specific input sets for all locales above.
+* 🗯 Callouts - KeyboardKit Pro adds locale-specific callout actions for all locales above.

-### 🗯 Secondary Actions

-KeyboardKit Pro adds locale-specific secondary callout actions for all locales above.
+* 🔤 Input Sets - KeyboardKit Pro adds locale-specific input sets for all locales above.

-### 🖼 Views
+* ➡️ [Proxy][Proxy] - KeyboardKit Pro adds `UITextDocumentProxy` extensions for getting all text from the proxy.

-KeyboardKit Pro adds additonal views that simplifies building great keyboards.
+* 🖼 Views - KeyboardKit Pro adds additonal views that simplify building great keyboards.